kieranrcampbell/ouija/README.md

 ### Model fitting

 Input is a cell-by-gene expression matrices that is non-negative and represents logged gene expression values.
 We recommend using `log2(TPM + 1)`.
-This can either take the form of a matrix or an `ExpressionSet` such as from the [scater](https://bioconductor.org/packages/release/bioc/html/scater.html) package:
+This can either take the form of a matrix or a [`SingleCellExperiment`](https://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) (use of the `SingleCellExperiment` infrastructure is highly encouraged for single-cell analyses).
+By default the `logcounts` assay of a `SingleCellExperiment` will be used.

+To fit the pseudotimes, pass the input data to the `ouija` function:

 ```r
 library(ouija)